-“Most people don’t realize that a Salmonella infection can cause sepsis, organ failure, permanent injury and death,” said Ryan Osterholm one of the lead attorneys on Pritzker Hageman’s Salmonella Team which recently won $4.5 million for a client who got food poisoning from steak served at a national chain restaurant.
+“Most people don’t realize that a Salmonella infection can cause sepsis, organ failure, permanent injury, and death,” said Fred Pritzker, the lead attorney on Pritzker Hageman’s Salmonella Team, which recently won $4.5 million for a client who got food poisoning from steak served at a national chain restaurant.

 12 Million-Pound Ground Beef Recall

 On October 4, 2018, JBS Tolleson of Tolleson, Arizona recalled 6.9 million pounds of ground beef for possible Salmonella contamination.
 The company packaged those ground beef and ground chuck products, sold as burgers and in chubs of various sizes, between July 26, 2018, and Sept.
 7, 2018.
 They have the establishment number “EST. 267” inside the USDA mark of inspection.

 Today, the company recalled an additional 5.2 million pounds of ground beef products produced during that same time frame.
 That brings the total amount of recalled ground beef linked to this Salmonella outbreak to 12 million pounds.
 More than 100 retailers sold these recalled products including FoodMaxx, Pricechopper, Sam’s Club, Walmart, and Winn Dixie.
 To see an alphabetical listing click the link to the retail distribution list on this USDA recall page.

 Ground Beef Salmonella Outbreak